 We work to improve not just our workers’ health and wellbeing, but that of our host communities.
-We assess, monitor and control health risks to prevent occupational diseases among our workforce, and create community programmes to tackle public health issues such as HIV/AIDS and malaria.
+We assess, monitor and control health risks to prevent occupational diseases among our workforce, identify and minimise the community health risks that either impact the Group or are exacerbated by our presence in an area, and create community programmes to tackle public health issues.

 Our focus is on early intervention.
 If one of our people is injured at work or suffers an occupational disease, requiring rehabilitation, we support the individual to return to work as soon as possible.

 Our occupational health management strategy addresses the health risks facing our workforce, their families, and the communities within our area of influence.

 The strategy has three pillars: Controlled work environment, Fit for work, and Fit for life.